What Donald Trump and Reformer Martin Luther have in common | DW | 10.09.2020

 The show concludes with 30 concrete examples of utopian projects showing that the digital future can also be characterized by transparency and civic participation.

-"We as people who have the privilege to live in a democracy also have a particular responsibility towards that democracy," says Harald Welzer.
+"We as people who have the privilege to live in a democracy also have a particular responsibility toward that democracy," said Welzer.
 "That's why the question of how we use the technical and communicational possibilities of the internet to preserve and further develop our democracy is really important.
 I don't want to let the Trumpization or the Googlization of the world happen.
 That's not something I want to be politically responsible for."

 The exhibition "From Luther to Twitter.
 Media and the Public Sphere" can be seen at Berlin's Deutsches Historisches Museum until April 11, 2021.